 Composting manure, bedding, waste feed and leaves

 Impervious surfaces such as roads, buildings, parking lots and sidewalks prevent rainfall from entering the ground.
 This significantly increases the amount of runoff into local water bodies.
 Porous pavement allows water to infiltrate through the soil, recharging our aquifers.
-Conventional paving materials are less expensive than porous pavement materials, but in the long run porous systems can lower development costs by reducing the need for conveyance and detention of storm water.
+Conventional paving materials are less expensive than porous pavement materials, but in the long run porous systems can lower development costs by reducing the need for conveyance and detention of stormwater.
 One downside to porous pavement other than the higher upfront costs is that maintenance requirements are higher.
 Porous pavement must be vacuumed regularly to maintain its efficiency.
 Porous pavement can be used for parking lots, walking paths, sidewalks, playgrounds, plazas, sports facilities and other similar uses.
-A typical porous pavement system consists of a porous surface as the top layer, with drainage materials placed beneath to facilitate storm water infiltration.
 The MSU Surplus Store and Recycling Center and MSU Police are MSU’s latest porous asphalt parking lots.

 WETLANDS AND DETENTION BASINS